 The five-year business plan for this service is to review the current waste strategy and develop a number of priced scenarios for implementation of the most effective way to divert waste from landfill and to meet national targets.
-This is to include potential joint working and investment opportunities with Aberdeenshire and Moray councils, exploring the potential for a single waste service provision possibly via a public/private partnership.
+This is to include potential joint working and investment opportunities with Aberdeenshire and Moray councils.